Topographic surveys are undertaken to obtain elevations as well as to map and identify assets or features.

 For high-resolution elevation datasets over a wide area, we offer UAV (unmanned aerial vehicle) surveys using drones fitted with the latest survey sensors.

-Cross-sectional profiling: We collect cross-sectional profiles over terrestrial and intertidal areas.
-Surveys can be conducted either on a singular basis (to produce immediate elevations), or over multiple periods to build a history of change over a defined area.
+Beach and land profiling: We acquire cross-sectional profiles over both terrestrial and intertidal areas.
+Surveys can be conducted either on a one-off basis or over multiple periods to build a history of change in an area.

-Extent mapping: We survey spatial extents of transitional areas within terrestrial and intertidal zones such as saltmarsh, reedbed and mudflat.
-Like cross-sectional profiling, this can be conducted on singular or multiple time frames depending on requirements.
+Habitat extent mapping: We use topographic survey techniques to measure the distribution and spatial extents of terrestrial and intertidal habitats such as saltmarsh, reedbed and mudflat.
+Like cross-sectional profiling, this can be conducted on singular or multiple time frames to map how habitats change over time.

-Ground truthing: We conduct a combination of single-point observations and cross-sectional profiles to verify existing elevation datasets such as Light Detection and Ranging (LiDAR) or single-beam/multi-beam bathymetry.
+Ground truthing: Using single-point observations and cross-sectional profiles, we can verify elevation datasets such as Light Detection and Ranging (LiDAR) or single-beam/multi-beam bathymetry.